What is a Jira issue and a Jira project? Why are users often confused by these terms? Why are things named the way they are?

 Not sure which issue type to select?
 Just make your best guess.
 An issue can easily be changed later using Jira’s “Move” command.

 Regardless of the wording, you can use Jira to: schedule and record work, manage your project pipeline, report and fix bugs, triage issues, report time and monitor progress, track changes and tasks, and keep a authoritative, historical, and legal record of work.

 Have a Question?

-Use the “Ask a Question” form on the top right and we might answer it in a future post like this one.
+Use the “Ask a Question” form on the top right and we’ll answer it in a future post.